BharatPe strips Grover of co-founder tag; may claw back some of his shares | Business

 - India

-Payment startup BharatPe has stripped its co-founder Ashneer Grover of all positions for its alleged ''misdeeds'' and may take further legal actions, including clawing back of some of his shareholding.
+Payment startup BharatPe has stripped its co-founder Ashneer Grover of all positions for his alleged ''misdeeds'' and may take further legal actions, including clawing back of some of his shareholding.

 BharatPe, which allows shop owners to make digital payments through QR codes, in a statement said Grover resigned after receiving the agenda for an upcoming board meeting that included submission of an independent audit regarding his conduct.